 One possible solution is selecting a door closer with delayed action, allowing more time for people to pass through before the door begins to close.
-To comply with BS EN 1154, all delayed action fire doors must close within 25 seconds from a 120 degree angle.
+To comply with BS EN 1154, the closing delay phase on fire doors (from 90 degrees open) should be a maximum of 25 seconds.
+Depending on the building type and application, a shorter time delay be required.
+However this should be decided and specified by the site's responsible person who undertakes the risk assessment, to ensure user needs are met whilst adhering to fire safety regulations.

-The Rutland® TS9205 Door Closer, which can be fitted to interior doors up to 1250mm or 110kg offers the delayed action feature.
-It is also power adjustable, capable of meeting the requirements of BS 8300 for accessibility and comes with a 25-year guarantee.
+For instance, the Rutland TS9205 offers delayed action with adjustable closing and latch speeds so it can be customised as needed for installation.
+It is also power adjustable, meets BS 8300 for accessibility and comes with a 25 year guarantee.